Grandma Georgia’s Slow Cooker Chicken and Dumplings

-This Crockpot Chicken and Dumplings recipe and made it in the slow cooker!
-It worked beautifully!
-This recipe has rich dark meat, lots of tender carrots, big ol’ dumplings, and tons of gravy to pour on top.
+This Crockpot Chicken and Dumplings has rich dark meat, lots of tender carrots, big ol’ dumplings, and tons of gravy to pour on top.
 Heaven!
 I adapted it from my Grandma’s Georgia’s famous recipe

 I just managed to pull off the biggest con in the history of motherhood: I introduced a chores system that my kids are so excited about, they’re asking to do EXTRA chores.